ToxicAbsence/Guide/Separate Illegal Guides/Bedrock Illegal Items.md

 0.5.0

 Nether Reactor Core:
 - Craft using 6 iron and 3 diamonds.
-Mojang decided to add this to the game since the real nether couldn't run on older devices.
+Added to the game since the real nether couldn't run on older devices.
 [More Info on Nether Reactor Core](https://github.com/ToxicAbsence/More-Info/blob/main/Nether%20Reactor%20Core.md)